-If passed, there will be a package of implementation work, such as consequential amendments to the scheme rule, adjustments to the Clean Energy Regulator's online services portal, and updates to communications materials such as scheme guidance and websites.
+If passed, there will be a package of implementation work, such as consequential amendments to the scheme Rule, adjustments to the Clean Energy Regulator's Online Services portal, and updates to communications materials such as scheme guidance and websites.

-Please note that in parallel to this bill work, a scheme rule remake process is also underway.
-This is because the scheme's rule, having been in place for over 10 years as a legislative instrument, is due to sunset in 2027.
+Please note that in parallel to this bill work, a scheme Rule remake process is also underway.
+This is because the scheme's Rule, having been in place for over 10 years as a legislative instrument, is due to sunset in 2027.
 All legislative instruments sunset after 10 years.
-The rule remake is being processed at the same time as this work and changes associated with the Act amendments will be flowed through to the rule after the passage of the bill.
-I. And now we'll go to our questions.
+The Rule remake is being processed at the same time as this work, and changes associated with the Act amendments will be flowed through to the rule after the passage of the bill.

+SLIDE 24 And now we'll go to our questions.
 We do have a number in the consultation paper that we're asking you, but if you have any questions for us today, very happy to take them.
 It's been quite quiet on the chat.
-So Please post in anything you would like to ask and we will go work through it.
+So Please post in anything you would like to ask, and we will go work through it.
 Um...
 This first question.
 Thanks, Skye.
-So while I think this is one for Martin.
+So, while I think this is one for Martin.
 While we welcome the research and development proposal, it is very unclear how practical it would be to cease the research and development project for a period to restart it.
 Did you consider instead of requiring cessation, just requiring a notice of intent? that someone is conducting R&D with the intent to participate in future projects, future ACCU Projects without cessation.
 You could still require evidence to be provided to the Clean Energy Regulator as part of registration of why the research and development activities wouldn't continue if the project.
 Is not approved.
 But requiring the physical cessation has perverse consequence of increasing emissions in that period.
 And it would seem that the research and development notice submitted prior to commencing research and development could meet newness in lieu requirements rather than actually requiring cessation.